Benefis

-Benefis is a weekly one-hour talk show hosted by an Armenian presenter Avet Barseghyan, and airing on Yerevan-based Public Television company of Armenia.
+Benefis is a weekly one-hour talk show hosted by Armenian presenter Avet Barseghyan, and airing on Yerevan-based Public Television company of Armenia.
 The show featured one-on-one interviews with notable residents of Armenia, their best performances, and interesting facts about their lives and creative paths.
 The talk-show aired every Sunday.

 Episodes

 Episode 1

 The episode aired on September 17, 2016.
 The talk-show was about Armenian singer-songwriter Hayko.

 Episode 2

 The episode aired on September 24, 2016.
 The talk-show was about Armenian singer Silva Hakobyan.

 Episode 3

 The episode aired on October 1, 2016.
 The talk-show was about Armenian singer Arame.

 Episode 4

 The episode aired on October 8, 2016.
 The talk-show was about Armenian singer-songwriter Forsh.

 Episode 5

 The episode aired on October 15, 2016.
 The talk-show was about Armenian singer Varduhi Vardanyan, who died in a car accident on Sevan - Martuni highway on October 15, 2006.